kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 class ExplosiveBullet extends Bullet
 {% endhighlight %}

-Bullets are contained in the the `AmmoMagazine` as seen in the next code listing.
+Bullets are contained in the the ammo magazine as seen in the next code listing.
 Notice that class `AmmoMagazine` is covariant in its type parameter `A`.
 It also contains mutable field `bullets` which compiles because of object private scope.
 Everytime the method `giveNextBullet` is invoked, bullet from the `bullets` list is removed. `AmmoMagazine` can't be refilled with bullets and there is no way of introducing this feature into this class because [that would have led to potential runtime errors](#covariantuserestrictions).

 {% highlight scala %}
 final class AmmoMagazine[+A <: Bullet](